TRIP; AUSCHWITZ: QUESTIONNAIRE 1

 Regarding the trip itself, a majority of students think that there should be no doubt about its relevance:

-- It is useful to relativize certain things: "
+- It is useful to put things into perspective: "

-- It is necessary for the duty of memory (Anonymes 3 and 5, Charlotte F. who specifies that no one should be forced to go there, Louise, Pauline, Charlotte P., Leslie who places this necessity in a context of resurgence of antisemitism, Anonyme 5 and Marie-Pierre).
+- It is necessary for the duty of memory (Anonymes 3 and 5, Charlotte F. who specifies that no one should be forced to go there, Louise, Pauline, Charlotte P., Leslie who places this necessity in a context of resurgent antisemitism, Anonyme 5 and Marie-Pierre).

-- For Jason, doubting the relevance of such a trip is doubting the relevance of the students.
+- For Jason, to doubt the relevance of such a trip is to doubt the relevance of the students.

-- Some consider that certain reservations are nevertheless understandable: this type of journey must, they say, be based on an important preparatory work (Anonyme 6, Pauline).
-Anonyme 1 seems rather to echo what those who know nothing about the Holocaust and admit being afraid of feeling nothing at Auschwitz might say, as far as relevance of travel is concerned.
+- Some believe that certain reservations are nevertheless understandable: this type of trip must, they say, be based on an important preparatory work (Anonyme 6, Pauline).
+Anonyme 1 seems rather to echo what those who know nothing about the Shoah and admit to being afraid of feeling nothing at Auschwitz can say, in terms of relevance for travel.

 Regarding the duration of the trip:

-- Léa recalls that participating is a personal choice and that "
+- Léa recalls that participating in it is a personal choice and that "

-- Others, however, believe that a round trip during the day is a bit short:
+- Others, however, think that a round trip during the day is a bit short:

 * Marie-Pierre ("